Occupation: Ship owner and designer

 For conspicuous devotion to duty during an hostile air raid.
 All these

-in every way assisting the wounded and injured.
-They showed great
+every way assisting the wounded and injured.
+They showed great bravery and

-given to the National Army Museum.
+to the National Army Museum.
 Muriel kept a diary during the war and later

-wrote a series a recollections in the diary entitled "Base
+wrote a series a recollections in the diary entitled "Base Notes",

 Muriel returned to England on 2 September 1918.
 After a month’s

 recuperation, she joined the Women’s Royal Air Force as a recruiting